 For simplicity for describing the problem, assume that there are two layers, and the upper layer uses the lower layer for ILP reference.
 For typical spatial scalability and SNR scalability, it is necessary to specify the use of only the lower layer (i.e., decoding and output of the lower layer only) as well as the use of both layers (i.e., decoding both layers and output the higher layer).
 For typical multiview scalability, it is necessary to specify the use of only the lower layer (i.e., decoding and output of the lower layer only) as well as the use of both layers (i.e., decoding and output both layers).
 Unfortunately, both are not possible with the latest VVC draft.

 Therefore, it is proposed that output layer sets (OLSs) should be specified.

+In v2 of this contribution, a text for the general decoding process in clause 8.1.1 text as an implementation of the following JVET meeting minutes noted under this contribution is additionally proposed:

+At least as a starting point, the following was agreed:

+A bitstream fed to a decoder would have only one specified conforming decoded output.

+Metadata may be present in a bitstream to indicate how to convert the bitstream to a different bitstream with a different conforming decoded output.

+There may be a larger set of data stored on a server for which there is no conformance point specified as the decoded output, without first applying a conversion/extraction/rewriting process to that set of data.